brierl/Mouse_WOI/README.md

 ## GitHub5 (version 5)
 Mouse_Master*.m:  Wrapper scripts that perform various types of analysis.
 Each begin the same, Mouse_Master_Proc.m is used as an example:

-To get started, edit line 7 shown below to be the path to the main directory of the software.
+To get started, edit line 7 to be the path to the main directory of the software.

 Edit line 10 to excel file name (excel file explained below).